Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

-Thus the question of classifying filtered deformations arising from this construction reduces to one of classifying exceptional collections.
+Thus the question of classifying filtered deformations arising from Proposition \ref{prop:fildef_from_sheaf} reduces to one of classifying exceptional collections.
 The basic question here is: given a sequence of classes in $K_0(X)$ satisfying the obvious numerical conditions, is there a corresponding exceptional collection, and is it unique?
-Unfortunately, the main result of \cite{KuleshovSA:1997} on exceptional collections is not particularly useful in this regard: it says that any exceptional collection can be obtained from a certain standard collection via the braid group action, but it unclear how to turn that into an existence test, and (worse yet) the arguments depend in a crucial way on the commutativity of the surface.
+Unfortunately, the main result of \cite{KuleshovSA:1997} on exceptional collections is not particularly useful in this regard: it says that any exceptional collection can be obtained from a certain standard collection via the braid group action, but it is unclear how to turn that into an existence test, and (worse yet) the arguments depend in a crucial way on the commutativity of the surface.
+(They involve restriction functors to $D^b_{\coh}(\P^1)$ coming from $-1$-curves.)

 Although we do not have a complete answer, we can reduce the problem considerably.

 \begin{prop} Suppose $(E_1,\dots,E_n)$ is a sequence of exceptional torsion-free sheaves such that $\mu_Q(E_1)\le \mu_Q(E_2)\le \cdots\le \mu_Q(E_n)< \mu_Q(E_1)+Q^2$ and $\chi(E_j,E_i)=0$ for $i<j$; suppose moreover that if $\mu_Q(E_i)=\mu_Q(E_j)$ for $i<j$, then there is no sheaf of class $[E_i]-[E_j]$.
 Then $(E_1,\dots,E_n)$ is an exceptional collection. \end{prop}